kivy/kivy-ios/README.md

 The iOS application model does not currently support multi-processing in a cross-platform compatible way.
-The application design focuses on minizing processor usage (to minimize power consumption) and promtoes an [alternative conurrency model](https://developer.apple.com/library/archive/documentation/General/Conceptual/ConcurrencyProgrammingGuide/Introduction/Introduction.html).
+The application design focuses on minizing processor usage (to minimize power consumption) and promotes an [alternative conurrency model](https://developer.apple.com/library/archive/documentation/General/Conceptual/ConcurrencyProgrammingGuide/Introduction/Introduction.html).

 If you need to make use of threads or processes, you should consider using